THE ARTISTS’ THINK TANK

 The Czech Center New York is dedicated to strengthening the cultural ties between the Czech Republic and the United States.
 It presents events that feed into and complement the multi-cultural fabric of New York City providing material for a continuous dialogue between two distinct yet historically connected and kindred nations.
 It brings in not only artists but also academics to introduce Czech culture to an American audience in the hope that lasting partnerships will be formed and lead to continued cultural, educational and academic exchanges.

 Visual and Performing Arts

 Public Relations & Communications Specialist

-The Czech Centres network consisted of the Czech Centres Headquarters in Prague, 22 branches abroad, and the Czech Centre Prague.
+The Czech Centres network consisted of the Czech Centers Headquarters in Prague, 22 branches abroad, and the Czech Center Prague.

-Czech Centres are members of the European Union of National Institutes for Culture (EUNIC).
+Czech Centers are members of the European Union of National Institutes for Culture (EUNIC).

 Bohemian National Hall on Google Maps Virtual Tour

 Come and take a VIRTUAL TOUR of the Bohemian Nation Hall